 Whenever I mention this dish to anyone and when they hear the amount of garlic in it, their eyes tend to get big and a look of incredulity comes over their faces.
 I understand their reaction because I did the same thing the first time I heard the name of the dish.

-How to make Chicken with 40 Cloves of Garlic:
+How to make 40 Clove Garlic Chicken:

 - Start with three to four large heads of fresh garlic.
 Make sure the garlic feels firm and solid with dry skins.
 There shouldn’t be any green sprouts coming from the top.